Shacxify/SJSU-SammysSource/README.md

 ## Failure Case

-**The input:** A Spanish-speaking student sends a vague distress message with no specific detail about what kind of help she needs.
+**The input:** A Spanish-speaking student sends a vague distress message with no specific details about what kind of help she needs.
 "Hola, necesito ayuda.
 No tengo dinero y no sé qué hacer.
 Estoy en la universidad pero no entiendo los recursos."
 **What Gemini returned:** [paste actual Cell 9 output here]